QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 where :math:`F_1` and :math:`F_2` are the firms' robust decision rules within the robust markov_perfect equilibrium

-  - by simulating under the baseline model transition dynamics and the robust MPE rules we are in assuming that at the end of the day firms' concerns about misspecification of the baseline model do not materialize
+  - by simulating under the baseline model transition dynamics and the robust MPE rules we are in assuming that at the end of the day firms' concerns about misspecification of the baseline model do not materialize.

-  - a short way of saying this is that misspecification fears are all 'just in the minds' of the firms
+  - a short way of saying this is that misspecification fears are all 'just in the minds' of the firms.

-  - simulating under the baseline model is a common practice in the literature
+  - simulating under the baseline model is a common practice in the literature.

-  - note that *some* assumption about the model that actually governs the data has to be made in order to create a simulation
+  - note that *some* assumption about the model that actually governs the data has to be made in order to create a simulation.

-  - later we will describe the (erroneous) beliefs of the two firms  that justify their robust decisions as best responses to transition laws that are distorted relative to the baseline model
+  - later we will describe the (erroneous) beliefs of the two firms  that justify their robust decisions as best responses to transition laws that are distorted relative to the baseline model.

 After simulating :math:`x_t` under the baseline transition dynamics and robust decision rules :math:`F_i, i = 1, 2`, we extract and plot industry output :math:`q_t=q_{1t}+q_{2t}` and price :math:`p_t = a_0 − a_1 q_t`.